hbatebi/GPCR-SelectivityMap/README.md

 ## Associated manuscript

-Batebi H. *GPCR endpoint structures integrate activation, evolutionary history, and partner accommodation* (manuscript in preparation, 2026).
+Batebi H. *Bound G proteins leave a readable imprint on GPCR structures* (submitted, 2026).
 Source tables and fold assignments underlying the main figures are in `manuscript/source_data/` and `manuscript/sequence_phylogeny_audit/source_data/`.

 ## Use of generative AI

 See [AI_USE.md](AI_USE.md).
-Generative AI tools assisted with prose editing, code review, plotting code, and figure-layout development.
-All numerical results derive from the archived analysis outputs, and every scientific claim, value, and figure was reviewed by the author.
+Generative AI was used for prose editing, code assistance, and consistency checking only.
+No figure or image content was AI-generated, and AI was not used to generate results or conclusions.

+## Citation

-Use [CITATION.cff](CITATION.cff), or the GitHub **Cite this repository** button, for citation metadata.
+See [CITATION.cff](CITATION.cff), or use the GitHub "Cite this repository" button.

+Archived at Zenodo.
+Cite the concept DOI [10.5281/zenodo.21820928](https://doi.org/10.5281/zenodo.21820928) for the software in general, or [10.5281/zenodo.21820929](https://doi.org/10.5281/zenodo.21820929) for the exact v0.3.1 snapshot used in the manuscript.